 3. Who is invited to a country pre-session?

 Based on the relevance and scope of the alternative reports received on time, the Committee invites representatives of selected organisations, bodies or groups to attend a country pre-session.
 Usually, those who provide more comprehensive information, such as national coalitions of NGOs, Ombudspersons for children and National Human Rights Institutions, are invited to the pre-session.
+The request must be made to the Committee’s Secretariat through the online platform while submitting the report.
 Children’s groups and organisations are also invited to this meeting.
-If children attend and they would like to request a separate private meeting with the Committee (the so-called “children’s meeting”), they need to send a request letter to the Committee beforehand.
+Children can request a separate private meeting with the Committee (the so-called “children’s meeting”) if they wish so.

 4. Can you attend as observer?